NexusQuile/CC2-Higher-Resolution/README.md

 ## Change Log
-v2.2 - Bug fix to landing script v2.1 - Added CCTV following taxi-ing aircraft and follow unit with highest relative alitude v2.0 - Added Albatross AWACS mod.
+v2.3 - Update to menu items for waypoints to change settings by arrow rather than using butttons v2.2 - Bug fix to landing script v2.1 - Added CCTV following taxi-ing aircraft and follow unit with highest relative alitude v2.0 - Added Albatross AWACS mod.